Business cluster and community grants

 - clearly identify benefit for a specified area or cluster area of Belfast-based businesses - grants will not be given for single business use

-You must adhere to government coronavirus (COVID-19 regulations).
-Where proposed capital works will use public space, you will need the relevant licences (including a Pavement café Licence), permits or permissions.
+Where proposed capital works will use public space, you will need the relevant licences (for example a pavement café licence), permits or permissions (including land ownership).
 You are responsible for leading and conducting relevant stakeholder engagement, securing and supplying agreement from all directly affected stakeholders.
 This includes adjacent businesses or residents.

 Eligible capital costs

 These costs are eligible for funding.

 - shop frontage enhancements

 - street furniture